Canadian truck drivers distance themselves from ‘Freedom Convoy’ protests

 Blockades across border points and highways throughout the country are costing shippers and retailers significant losses while also impairing the hard work of truck drivers who continue to keep our essential goods moving https://t.co/Ysjn7RgpMS pic.twitter.com/qQpdFvXK9o— CTA (@CanTruck) February 10, 2022

-Canadian police cleared the blockade of Ambassador Bridge, a vital border crossing linking Detroit to Windsor, Ontario, on Sunday night.
+Canadian police cleared the blockade of the Ambassador Bridge, a vital border crossing linking Detroit to Windsor, Ontario, on Sunday night.
 And on Monday, Canadian Prime Minister Justin Trudeau invoked the country’s Emergencies Act, which grants the government sweeping powers to respond to national emergencies.
 The Canadian Trucking Alliance came out in support of the move.

 Some of the convoy’s most visible leaders aren’t even truckers.
-And at the demonstrations, Confederate flags and pro-Trump signs have mingled alongside the Canadian maple-leaf emblem.
+And at the demonstrations, Confederate flags and pro-Trump signs have mingled alongside the Canadian maple leaf emblem.
 Money has also poured in from donors in the United States.

-James Bauder is one prominent figure and leader of the fringe group Canada Unity, which is well-known for peddling conspiracy theories.
+James Bauder is one prominent figure and leader of the fringe group Canada Unity, which is well known for peddling conspiracy theories.
 Action4Canada, which sent vehicles and members to join the convoy, also promotes on its website the unfounded claim that Bill Gates wants to use the vaccine to implant microchips in humans.

 “They are using our name in the wrong place and the wrong time,” said Ajay Singh Toor, spokesman for Canada’s West Coast Trucking Association.
 “It’s not a trucker convoy anymore.”